Bitcoin’s epic run is winning more attention on Wall Street

 And there’s evidence that more companies are beginning to add services for cryptocurrencies -- an asset class that is still lightly regulated and controversial among policymakers.
 On Thursday, BNY Mellon said it’s formed a new team that’s developing a custody and administration platform for traditional and digital assets.
 Mastercard Inc. has said it will begin allowing cardholders to transact in certain cryptocurrencies on its network.

 The combination of luminaries like billionaire Elon Musk and powerhouse banks is adding fresh ammunition to Bitcoin’s meteoric gains.
-Price are up some 50% in February, and were at about $48,000 as of 9:37 a.m. in Hong Kong Monday.
+The cryptocurrency neared $50,000 in weekend trading before retreating.
+Prices are up some 40% in February, and were at about $48,000 as of 1:39 p.m. in London on Monday.

 “The key for Bitcoin’s path higher is to win over more corporate endorsements," said Edward Moya, senior market analyst at Oanda Corp.
 “Bitcoin is no stranger to massive weekend moves and the next several days could easily see some wild swings."